 My discovery this Christmas baking season has been Gingerbread Spice Mix.
-Ever since making the Gingerbread Oreo Cookie Balls I have a stash of the spice mix in my cupboard.
+Ever since making the Gingerbread Oreo Cookie Balls, I have had a stash of the spice mix in my cupboard.

-I realized, that it is so much easier to have a ready-mix than gathering ground cinnamon, ginger, cloves and whichever other spices are needed for any specific Christmas-y baked treat.
+I realized that it is so much easier to have a ready-made mix than having to gather ground cinnamon, ginger, cloves and whichever other spices are needed to give any Christmas bake treat a warming gingerbread flavor.

 Gingerbread spice mix is a pretty flexible combination.
-I looked up a variety of recipes and usually the ones called “German Lebkuchen Spice” were most appealing to me (probably because of the spice variety they use).
+I looked up a variety of recipes and usually, the ones called “German Lebkuchen Spice” were most appealing to me (probably because of the spice variety they used).

-In the end I made my own creation based on the spices I had at hand, such as ground ginger, ground cloves, and cinnamon.
+In the end, I made my own creation based on the spices I had at hand, such as ground ginger, ground cloves, and cinnamon.
 All of them were already ground, except for the star anise, which I ground with my coffee/spice mill.

 Now, I use this mix for all my seasonal baking with a gingerbread flair.
 It would be great in several different dishes such as pancakes, muffins, cakes, cookies, and more.
-Instead of using the spices in the recipe, I just add up the total spice amount and replace it with my own mix.
+Instead of using the spices in the recipe, I just add up the total amount of ground spices and replace it with my own mix.

-In the pictures you see a double batch of the recipe I posted below.
+In the pictures, you see a double batch of the recipe I posted below.
 I made this big batch to give to my mom and sister for Christmas.
 I filled it in this cute little glass spice jar and printed a label to put on.
 It’s a nice way to give something simple to them, and also something they can use multiple times.
 After all, I am a baker, so I mean, what do they expect to get from me, power tools?

 Christmas is almost here.
-But I still have a couple gingerbread flavored recipes for you in the coming days.
+But I still have a couple of gingerbread-flavored recipes for you in the coming days.
 Both will use this Gingerbread Spice Mix.

 How are you doing with all your Christmas gifts?
 I finished getting the last of the presents together today and they are just waiting to be wrapped.
 Are you looking for some last-minute ideas?
 Did you see my list of other homemade food gift ideas?

 - 2 tablespoons cinnamon